 212.3 x 121.8 x 9 cm

 Store front (preliminary study of project for Documenta IV, Kassel 1968) (1966)

 Double sided drawing and collage

 56 x 71 cm

-The projects that they have created have been renowned as monumental feats of creativity, planning and organisation.
-Over their career spanning more than four decades, Annely Juda Fine Art has proudly held 12 exhibitions of their work, from Projects Not Realised in 1971, to Christo and Jeanne-Claude 40 Years – 12 Exhibitions in 2011.
+Annely Juda Fine Art is proud to have worked with Christo and Jean-Claude for nearly five decades and has held 12 exhibitions of their work, from Projects Not Realized in 1971, to Christo and Jeanne-Claude 40 Years – 12 Exhibitions in 2011.